hikerpig/pintora-vscode/README.md

 # pintora-vscode

-VSCode extention for [pintora](https://github.com/hikerpig/pintora).
-Providing basic syntax highlight for `.pintora` file.
+VSCode extention for [pintora](https://github.com/hikerpig/pintora) project.
+Providing syntax highlight and preview support for `.pintora` file and markdown code fence.

+A humble helper for managing your diagrams as text.

 ## Syntax highlight